pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/console.md

 The deployment of Console in your favorite Cloud usually requires, at a minimum, the set up an Ingress (see below), the activation of Authentication, and the setup of a DNS.

-- You can opt for a **quick installation** that will alleviate those infrastructure constraints (Not recommended in Production but an easy way to get started) and speed up your installation by following the steps in our [Quick Cloud Deployment](../quickstart/) page, then [connect to your Console](#connect-to-console):
+- You can opt for a **quick installation** that will alleviate those infrastructure constraints (Not recommended in Production but an easy way to get started) and speed up your installation by following the steps in our [Quick Cloud Deployment](../quickstart/){target=_blank} page, then [connect to your Console](#connect-to-console):

 !!!
-Note "Reminder"
+Note
+    - You can "quick install" Pachyderm CE or Enterprise Edition.
-    - Use the mock user (username:`admin`, password: `password`) to authenticate to Console.
+    - Use the mock user (username:`admin`, password: `password`) to login to Console when authentication is enabled but no Identity provider was wired (Enterprise).

 - For a **production environment**: